gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales' broad shoulders made him look boxy by comparison, and the cases he was carrying seemed much smaller in his hands than in hers.

-"Hang a jif," Iffy finally said.
+"Hang a jif," Iffy finally puffed.
 Wales stopped as she set her load down on the ground to catch her breath.
 Between the Marines' inducted fighting skills, their drones,